zaidajani/appointment-app/README.md

 views are shown using ejs(embedded javascript template).

-# The procedure to use the app.
+# The procedure to use the-app.

 first of all, open the folder in a terminal, and run `npm install` to install all the packages from the internet in order for the application to run.